pooyagolchian/gatsby-old-blog/content/blog/arangodb-devops/index.md

 ```

-Now you have automatice backup system with timer on your server.
+Now you have an automatice backup system with a timer on your server.